 SLI Bridge connects the graphics cards.
 It’s also known as the SLI Connector, as its purpose is to establish a direct connection between the cards.
 It’s worth noting that it’s possible to run two low-end or mid-range cards without the bridge by using the chipset on the motherboard.

 This is also possible for high-end cards, though not recommended.
-The results will be very poor as the chipset simply doesn’t have enough memory.
+The results will be very poor as the chipset doesn’t have enough memory.
 This is where SLI Bridge is useful because it reduces the bandwidth constraints and can transfer data directly between the cards.

 There are three types of SLI Bridges:

 - Standard Bridge (400 Mhz Pixel Clock, 1GB/s bandwidth) – This is a traditional bridge included with motherboards that support SLI up to 1920×1080 and 2560×1440@60 Hz.

 - LED Bridge (540 MHz Pixel Clock) – Recommended for monitors up to 2560×1440@120 Hz+ and 4K.
 Sold by NVIDIA, EVGA, MSI, ASUS, and others.
 It can only operate on an increased Pixel Clock if the GPU supports that clock.

 - High-Bandwidth Bridge or SLI HB Bridge (650 MHz Pixel Clock and 2GB/s Bandwidth) – This is the fastest bridge and is sold exclusively by NVIDIA.
-It’s recommended for monitors up to 5K and surround.
+It’s recommended for monitors up to 5K and surrounds.
 SLI HB Bridges are only available in 2-way configurations.

-SLI requires at least 2 GB of RAM for a 32-bit system and 4 GB for 64-bit.
+SLI requires at least 2 GB of RAM for a 32-bit system and 4 GB for a 64-bit.
 Back in 2003, NVIDIA released NVIDIA ForceWare Unified Driver Architecture (UDA), which has built-in support for SLI technology.
 As such, there’s no need for additional SLI-specific drivers, but you still need them for each graphics card.

 Split Frame Rendering

 Alternate Frame Rendering

 Although AFR might have a better frame rate than SFR, it can cause micro stuttering, which changes the way frame rate is perceived.
 While the frequency at which frames arrive may be doubled, the production time of the frames is not, so this cannot reduce the input lag.